Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/io/index.rst

    abjad> show(staff)

 But what if you need to go back and open the resulting PDF again?
-Abjad provides :func:`~abjad.tools.io.pdf` for precisely this purpose.
+Abjad provides :func:`~abjad.tools.iotools.pdf` for precisely this purpose.
 Type the following at the Abjad prompt to open the most recent PDF written by Abjad. ::